HamzaQasim7/pwa-management/AI_AGENT_COMPLETION_PROMPT.md

 ## 📋 **TASK OVERVIEW**

-You are tasked with **completing the remaining full-stack implementation** for VetCare Suite.
+You are tasked with **completing the remaining full-stack implementation** for Aftab Distributions.
 The foundation is already in place (Hive, Providers, Repositories).
 Your job is to:

 1. ✅ **Add Firebase Integration** (Remote datasources + Sync)
 2. ✅ **Update UI Screens** (Connect to providers, keep same design)